Advertisement

 WEIGHT WATCHERS

 Everyone’s heard of Weight Watchers.
-In my years trying to lose weight, I had always considered going to a meeting place and paying the meeting fees, but I never followed through.
+In my years trying to lose weight, I had always considered diet_5going to a meeting place and paying the meeting fees, but I never followed through.
 Now that I’ve stopped to read about what the program entails, it definitely has its upsides.
 U.S. News and World Report called it the easiest diet to stick to last year, and there’s no shortage of help (there are 30 different meeting places for people doing Weight Watchers in Miami-Dade, Broward and Palm Beach Counties, not to mention 25 in the Orlando metro and 20 in Tampa Bay).
 You get access to all the Weight Watchers points tools, which include charting your progress online or on your phone, on their very own app!

 What Do You Eat?
 Anything you want.
 This isn’t your mother’s Weight Watchers anymore; gone are the disgusting recipe cards extolling the virtues of carp and cabbage.
 The people at Weight Watchers realize we live in a real world and we sometimes eat “cheat foods,” and sometimes we go out and have drinks.